mantoni/eslint_d.js/README.md

 is going to be used.
 Otherwise, the version of eslint that ships with `eslint_d` is used as a fallback.

-However, the performance gain comes at a small price: Changes in the eslint settings are only picked up after a server restart, so you will have to remember to run `eslint_d restart` after tweaking this rule or installing that plugin.
-Also, when you have a lot of projects that use eslint, it might use quite a bit of ram for cached instances.
-All memory can be freed up by running `eslint_d stop` or `eslint_d restart`.
+Note that the performance gain comes at a small price: Some changes are only picked up after a server restart, so you will have to remember to run `eslint_d restart` after installing a plugin.

+To keep the memory footprint low, `eslint_d` keeps only the last 10 used instances in the internal [nanolru][] cache.

 ## Commands